johnttaylor/pim/README-Intro-TShell.md

 ```
 # How it Works
 The shell contains a list of commands.
 Each command in the list has a method
-that return its _command verb_ (aka the command name) and a method to be
+that returns its _command verb_ (aka the command name) and a method to be
 executed when the command is received by the shell.

 The shell requires at run-time: